stcorp/harp/doc/conventions/variable_names.rst

 profiles.
 The 'sic' postfix is used for the 'Shannon information content' for vertical profiles which can be derived from the two-dimensional AVK.

+Both 'count' and 'weight' can also be used as a postfix for other variables to describe the counts/weights for those variables based on filtering out the invalid values during binning.